There’s nothing more heartbreaking to hear than a congested baby.

 Not only that, but they get gross inside.
 It’s almost impossible to clean them properly, and I’ve seen some funky things inside that no one should have to see.

 Trust me, it’s gross.

-On the other hand, the Nosefrida is awesome.
+On the other hand, NoseFrida: The Snotsucker (click here to check price on Amazon) is awesome.
 It’s simply the best nasal aspirator you’ll find, period.